ChaitanyaSagar-Gurujula/FashionMNIST-Training-Dashboard/HowTo.md

-# MNIST CNN Training Monitor
+# FashionMNIST CNN Training Monitor

-This project implements a 4-layer CNN for MNIST digit classification with real-time training visualization.
+This project implements a real-time training visualization system for comparing two CNN models on the FashionMNIST dataset.
+It features an interactive web interface for configuring and monitoring the training progress of both models simultaneously.

 ## Requirements

 - Python 3.7+
 - PyTorch
 - Flask
-- Matplotlib
+- Plotly.js
 - torchvision
+- tqdm
+- matplotlib

 ## Installation